notofonts/noto-docs/src/descriptions/NotoSansTifinaghAgrawImazighen.md

-Noto Sans Tifinagh Agraw Imazighen is a unmodulated (“sans serif”) design in the AgrawImazighen variant for texts in the African _Tifinagh_ script.
+Noto Sans Tifinagh Agraw Imazighen is an unmodulated (“sans serif”) design in the AgrawImazighen variant for texts in the African _Tifinagh_ script.
 It contains 168 glyphs, 5 OpenType features, and supports 76 characters from 2 Unicode blocks.